Sotatek-HungNguyen14/notex-doc/docs/setting/manage_recordings_page.md

 - **Background apps**: Close other audio apps that might interfere with playback
 - **Solution**: Try playing different recordings to isolate the issue

+---
-**Q: Audio playback stops unexpectedly during recordings.**
+### Audio playback stops unexpectedly during recordings.**
-A: Interruptions can be caused by:
+Interruptions can be caused by:

 - Incoming phone calls or notifications
 - Other apps requesting audio focus
 - Device power management settings
 - **Solution**: Ensure Do Not Disturb mode during important playback sessions

+---
-**Q: The progress slider doesn't work or jumps erratically.**
+### The progress slider doesn't work or jumps erratically.**
-A: Slider issues typically indicate:
+Slider issues typically indicate:

 - Recording file corruption or encoding problems
 - App performance issues due to low memory
 - Incomplete recording files from interrupted recording sessions
 - **Solution**: Try restarting the app and test with different recordings

+---
-**Q: I can hear audio but the time indicators show incorrect durations.**
+### I can hear audio but the time indicators show incorrect durations.**
-A: Duration calculation problems may result from:
+Duration calculation problems may result from:

 - Recordings with variable bitrates or corrupted metadata
 - Files created with different recording applications
 - **Solution**: Duration discrepancies don't affect playback quality; metadata may simply be inaccurate

+---
 **File Management & Actions**

-**Q: The "Regenerate" option doesn't work for my recordings.**
+### The "Regenerate" option doesn't work for my recordings.**
-A: Regeneration failures can occur due to:
+Regeneration failures can occur due to:

 - **Insufficient credits**: Check your available AI processing credits
 - **Poor connectivity**: Ensure stable internet connection for cloud processing